Skip to main content ↓

 Updating the Nutshell logo everywhere it appears on the internet seems like a Herculean effort.
 What’s our game plan for rolling out the new visual assets?

-REBEKKA KUHN: Actually, replacing the logo in all those places isn’t as much work as the daily exercises of making sure that all of the little things that we put out—whether it’s blog posts or ads or sponsored newsletters or elements in the product—remain consistent over time.
+REBEKKA KUHN: Actually, replacing the logo in all those places isn’t as much work as the daily exercises of making sure that all the little things that we put out—whether it’s blog posts or ads or sponsored newsletters or elements in the product—remain consistent over time.

 Replacing a logo is pretty easy, and it’s easy for us to switch out color palettes here and there.
 It’s making all those other brand extensions consistent and accurate and true to the voice of Nutshell that will really require the entire team’s efforts over time, and will make our brand really, really strong.